Common abbreviations used in

 where M is the bigger body (the smaller body doesn't matter).

-This makes Newton's form of Kepler's 3rd law MUCH simpler.
+This makes Newton's form of Kepler's 3rd law MUCH simpler:

-If you're just taking a proportion
+If you're just taking a

 for two objects in orbit around the

-same central body (like planets
+same central body (like

 around the Sun), then P^2 propto a^3

-If you are dealing with the Sun and
+If you are dealing with the

 objects in orbit around it,